Some Florida beaches remain shut as red tide likely spreads

 WEST PALM BEACH, Fla.
 (AP) — Preliminary tests show red tide may be the cause of breathing problems some beach goers on Florida’s Atlantic coast have experienced.

 Palm Beach County officials said Monday state water tests found the algae that causes red tide.
 The statement said more testing needs to be done to determine its concentration before a final determination can be made.
-At least six beaches in Palm Beach County have been closed to swimming as a precaution.
+At least six beaches in Palm Beach County have been closed to swimming as a precaution, though officials are planning to reopen them Wednesday.

 Florida’s Gulf Coast has been hit hard by red tide this summer, causing a massive die off of both fish and other sea life.
 It also causes breathing problems in some humans.
 There have been 57 Gulf Coast outbreaks since 1953.